Kimleb/Kimleb/README.md

 - 👋 Hi, I’m @Kimleb
 - 👀 I’m interested in creating a computer software
-- 🌱 I’m currently learning Business information technology
+- 🌱 I’m currently studyng  Business information technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kimleb64@gmail.com